rstraub/rstraub.github.io/_drafts/domain-driven-design-book-review.md

 1. Model-Driven Design
 1. Patterns and vocabulary (building blocks / strategic)

-## Who is it for? 🙋

-If you are a developer and interested in improving your software designing skills, this is a great book to read.

-Any developer can (and should) read the first part of this book.
-This delves deeper in the need for the [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) and cooperation with the Domain Experts.

-The remaining three parts are better suited to developers with a few years of experience.
-They will have more reference material to place the concepts and ideas the author presents here.

 ## Some Considerations 🤔

 There are some things I see as downsides to this overall great title.